Asset Management on a Shoestring!

 Click on any line in the system to view risk matrix input parameters, composite risk scores, and risk score and rank output.
 The table view can also be used to sort and visualize the risk data and associated cost estimates, and to pan and zoom to selected records.

-For more information and to schedule an onsite demo or brown bag for your team, please contact Preston Dillard, PE or Matt Stahl, PE, CFM at 817.806.1700.
+For more information and to schedule an onsite demo or brown bag for your team, please contact Ellen McDonald, PhD, PE or Matt Stahl, PE, CFM at 817.806.1700.